goharbor/harbor/docs/1.10/_index.md

 ## Harbor Installation and Configuration

-This section describes how to install Harbor and perform the required initial configurations.
+This section describes how to install Harbor and perform the required initial configuration.
 These day 1 operations are performed by the Harbor Administrator.
 [Read more](install-config/_index.md)

 ## Harbor Administration

-This section describes how to use and maintain Harbor after deployment.
+This section describes how to use and maintain your Harbor registry instance after deployment.
 These day 2 operations are performed by the Harbor Administrator.
 [Read more](administration/_index.md)

 ## Working with Harbor Projects

-This section describes how users with the developer, master, and project administrator roles manage and participate in Harbor projects.
+This section describes how users with the developer, master, and project administrator roles manage users, and create, configure, and participate in Harbor projects.
 [Read more](working-with-projects/_index.md)

 ## Building, Customizing, and Contributing to Harbor